987839088534212

 What Is the Role of an ER Nurse?

-Are they pediatric nurses?
+Are they also pediatric nurses?
 Labor and delivery nurses?
 Orthopedic nurses?
 What about psychiatric or neuroscience nurses?

 While ER nursing is considered a nursing specialization, ER nurses are all of the above and more.

-An ER nurse’s main role is to assess a patient’s condition and create a care plan quickly and effectively.
-This might be as simple as giving them aspirin and telling them to go home and rest.
+An ER nurse’s main role is to assess a patient’s condition and create a quick and effective care plan.
+This might be as simple as giving someone NSAIDs and sending them home for bed rest.
 It could also mean performing CPR or pushing a life-saving drug through an IV.

-ER nurses are whatever a patient needs at each moment.
+ER nurses are there to fill whatever role best fits patient needs at any moment.

 One of the toughest jobs an ER nurse can have is triage.
-Emergency rooms are a revolving door of people with health concerns ranging from life-threatening to minorly inconvenient and it is up to ER nurses to figure out who has what.
+Emergency rooms are a revolving door of people with health concerns ranging from life-threatening to mildly inconvenient.
+Whatever the case may be, it is up to ER nurses to help formulate a plan and put it into action.

-Other times, it’s not so easy to tell.
-Patients may look just fine to the untrained eye but could actually be on the verge of a massive medical emergency and triage nurses have to be able to spot the subtle symptoms and treat them in time.
+At other times, it may not be so easy to tell.
+Patients may look just fine to the untrained eye but actually be on the verge of a massive medical emergency.
+Triage nurses have to be able to spot the subtle symptoms and treat them in time.

 whats it like to be an er nurse